Skip to main content

 Estate Planning Strategies for 2024 - Given the relatively low exemption threshold and the progressive tax rates, effective estate planning is essential for Oregon residents.
 Here are several strategies to consider for minimizing estate tax liabilities and ensuring a smooth transfer of assets.

-1. Gifting During Lifetime
+1. Gifting during lifetime

 One of the most effective ways to reduce the size of an estate and minimize estate taxes is through lifetime gifting.
 By transferring assets to beneficiaries while still alive, individuals can reduce the value of their taxable estate.
-The federal gift tax exemption for 2024 is $17,000 per recipient per year, meaning individuals can gift up to this amount to any number of recipients without incurring federal gift taxes.
+The federal gift tax exemption for 2024 is $18,000 per recipient per year, meaning individuals can gift up to this amount to any number of recipients without incurring federal gift taxes.
 Oregon does not have a state gift tax, making this strategy particularly advantageous.

-2. Establishing Trusts
+2. Establishing trusts

 Trusts are powerful tools for estate planning, offering both tax benefits and control over asset distribution.
 Several types of trusts can be utilized to minimize estate taxes: